Pulitzer Prize Fiction Winner

 Summary

 A comic novel of manners that follows two American academics on sabbatical in London: a fiftyish female folklorist studying children's rhymes and a young male professor adrift after a marital break.
-Lurie uses their parallel romances to skewer Anglo-American snobberies, generational difference, and the romantic illusions academics bring to the field.
-The book is admired for its dry wit and its sharp, sympathetic portrait of midlife self-knowledge.
+Lurie uses their parallel romances to skewer Anglo American snobberies, generational difference, and the romantic illusions academics bring to the field.
+The book earns admiration for its dry wit and its sharp, sympathetic portrait of midlife self knowledge.

 Historical Context & Significance

-Lurie was praised for her "intellectual" wit; the novel is a sharp critique of the academic world and the romantic myths Americans have about England.
+Critics praised Lurie for her intellectual wit.
+The novel is a sharp critique of the academic world and the romantic myths Americans hold about England.